BiDAlab/mEBAL/README.md

 # Instructions for Downloading mEBAL

+📢 **Update: New Version Released – mEBAL2**
+For your information, a new version of this database, named mEBAL2, has been released and is available at the following [link](https://github.com/BiDAlab/mEBAL2).
+🔍 **Key Highlights:** Larger dataset with more eyeblinks and users.
+Enables comparative analyses between mEBAL and mEBAL2.

 1) [Download license agreement](https://bidalab.eps.uam.es/static/licenses/mEBAL_License_Agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.